APPLY NOW - To start your application for a CBP position, follow the steps below.

 Submitting your resume, and answering the pre-employment questions on USAJOBS is the first step in the exciting journey to join CBP.
 You will be contacted about next steps via email, so make sure you register with an email address that you check regularly when you apply.

-- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Andrade, Calexico and Otay Mesa, CA; Columbus, NM; Laredo and Presidio, TX.
+- Southern Border - Douglas, Lukeville, Nogales and San Luis, AZ; Andrade, Calexico and Otay Mesa, CA; Columbus, NM; and Del Rio and Laredo, TX.

-- Other than Southern Border - San Francisco, CA; Eastport, ID; Houlton, ME; Detroit and Sault Sainte Marie, MI; Pembina and Portal, ND; Frontier and Sumas, WA.
+- Other than Southern Border - Anchorage, AK; San Francisco, CA; Tamuning, Guam; Honolulu, HI; Eastport, ID; Coburn Gore and Jackman, ME; Detroit and Sault Sainte Marie, MI; Pembina and Portal, ND; Derby Line, VT; Point Roberts, WA.